 I’ve got to heavily caveat the title of this post.
 We enjoy TV in our house, but only in very small doses.
 Cord-cutting continues to be a strong, albeit contentiously defined trend.
 People are ditching cable, but typically only to switch to dish or Sling or streaming services.
 Let’s dive into how to watch TV without cable or satellite and save beaucoups bucks in the process…

 We occasionally watch network TV too.
 A handy high-def antenna grabs all the free channels over the air and delivers shows with an amazing picture.
 Not that we watch just any shows.
-The antenna in our house is almost exclusively used for viewing Big 10 football in the fall, since The Biggest Loser got abruptly cancelled a little over a year ago.
+The antenna in our house is almost exclusively used for viewing Big 10 football in the fall since The Biggest Loser got abruptly canceled a little over a year ago.

 What TV Was Like Growing up